JohnnyLdeAlba/enigmav/README.md

 # Known Issues

 - Recovering passwords by email no longer works and needs to be updated.
-- Youtube links do not show up when attached due to using obsolete embed code.
+- Youtube links do not show up when attached to messages due to using obsolete embed code.

 # Installing Enigma V